WyoHistory.org is an online historical encyclopedia featuring articles, essays, oral histories and field trips about Wyoming history.

 Dan Whipple is a Colorado-based writer who has written extensively about scientific and environmental issues.
 He is at work on a novel.
 Sometimes.

 Phil White grew up in Cheyenne, graduating from Cheyenne Central in 1963.
 He received a B.A. in history and a J.D. at the University of Wyoming.
-His interest in civil rights was sparked in October 1969 when he was editor of the Branding Iron, the UW student newspaper at the time all 14 black players on the UW football team were dismissed from the team by the coach for wearing black armbands on their street clothes the day before a game.
-He has worked as a reporter for United Press International, High Country News and the Casper Star-Tribune and has also practiced law in Cheyenne, Jackson and Laramie during his career.
+In October 1969 he was editor of the Branding Iron, the UW student newspaper, at the time all 14 African American players on the UW football team were dismissed from the team by the coach for wearing black armbands on their street clothes the day before a game.
+White has worked as a reporter for United Press International, High Country News and the Casper Star-Tribune and has also practiced law in Cheyenne, Jackson and Laramie during his career.
+He is the author of a book titled Wyoming in Mid-Century: Prejudice, Protest and The Black 14.
 He and his wife, the former Kathleen Dekanek, a Laramie native, live in Laramie.

 Johanna Wickman lives in Casper, Wyo., where she is president of Wickman Historical Consultants, providing historical research and exhibit design services to museums and historians.
 She published her master's thesis in 2016 as Lost Forts of Casper.